 Barnett is a Fellow in the American College of Trial Lawyers, and Lawdragon has named him one of the top 500 lawyers in the United States three years in a row.
 Best Lawyers in America has honored him as “Lawyer of the Year” for Bet-the-Company Litigation (2019 and 2017) and Patent Litigation (2020) in Houston.
 Based in Texas and New York, Barnett has tried complex business disputes across the United States.

 Barnett focuses on complex matters, particularly ones involving antitrust, energy, or intellectual property.
-He has represented big companies like Cisco Systems, Encana Oil & Gas, Texas Instruments, Duane Reade, KKR, Virgin America, and Neiman Marcus Group and little ones against behemoths like Abbott Labs, Alcatel-Lucent, AmerisourceBergen, Apple, AT&T, Bank of America, BlackBerry, Comcast, Samsung, and Visa.
+He has represented big companies like KKR & Co.
+Inc., Cisco Systems, Encana Oil & Gas, Texas Instruments, Duane Reade, Alaska Airlines, and Neiman Marcus Group and little ones against behemoths like Abbott Labs, Alcatel-Lucent, AmerisourceBergen, Apple, AT&T, Bank of America, BlackBerry, Comcast, Samsung, and Visa.